zeldaret/mm/REVIEWING.md

    - [ ] Any new compiler warnings that were added are required for matching.
 Ensure there is good reason if the warnings files have changed. `./tools/warnings_count/warnings_build_current.txt` and `./tools/warnings_count/warnings_setup_current.txt`
 - [ ] Files with NON_MATCHING functions have equivalent behaviour.
 - [ ] `code` and `boot` segment files should be documented as much as possible.
 Overlays with documentation should be complete.
-   - [ ] Overlays with documentation are required to have macros to define access to parameters if the parameter uses bitwise access.
-The params should have an enum otherwise.
+   - [ ] Overlays with documentation should have macros to define access to parameters if the parameter uses bitwise access.
+The params should have an enum when it makes sense.
 - [ ] `format.sh` was run.
 - [ ] Comments and variables have correct spelling.
 - [ ] The following should be declared in an Actor header file.
 There should be nothing else in the Actor header file.